 - The hone spins about its axis and oscillates gently, which can be mechanically or hydraulically controlled.
 A honing tool mounted on a travel head rotates and moves simultaneously in certain situations.

 - The machine positions the workpiece horizontally and rotates it around its axis.
-Machining extremely lengthy workpieces require a gauge to determine the proper size, making it ideal.
+Machining extremely lengthy workpieces requires a gauge to determine the proper size, making it ideal.

 #2 Vertical Honing Machine

-- The tool and the workpiece are both positioned vertically in this method of machining.
+- The tool and the workpiece are positioned vertically in this machining method.
 These machines come in a variety of spindle configurations.